Descriptif

 Programme détaillé

-Week 3 – Sovereignty and Territory: Fixed Concepts in a Moving World?
+Session 3 – Sovereignty and Territory: Fixed Concepts in a Moving World?

-Week 5 – Great Powers and the Sociology of (A)Symmetry
+Session 5 – Great Powers and the Sociology of (A)Symmetry

-Week 6 – Multilateral Arenas and the Politics of Authority + Mid-semester Exam
+Session 6 – Multilateral Arenas and the Politics of Authority + Mid-semester Exam

-Week 7 – Borders, Migration, and Securitization
+Session 7 – Borders, Migration, and Securitization

-Week 8 – Environment, Resources, and Geopolitical Competition
+Session 8 – Environment, Resources, and Geopolitical Competition

-Week 10 – Cyberdiplomacy and Digital Sovereignty
+Session 10 – Cyberdiplomacy, Internet Governance & Digital Sovereignty